Diagnosed with meningiomas: Emma’s Story

 June 8th that year is a day Emma will never forget.
 She was with two of her children in her local ASDA car park when she got a call from her GP.

-One of Emma’s meningiomas was pressing on her optic nerve and needed to be removed urgently.
-In surgery that took place a month after her diagnosis, on July 8th.
-Due to its position, one of the remaining six tumours cannot be removed, and Emma is on a “watch and wait” regime, with scans every twelve months to monitor things.
+One of Emma’s meningiomas was pressing on her optic nerve and needed to be removed urgently in surgery that took place a month after her diagnosis, on July 8th.
+Due to its position, one of the remaining six tumours cannot be removed, and Emma is on a “watch and wait” regime, with scans every 12 months to monitor things.

 Unanswered Questions

-After a long recovery from her craniotomy, she is now back at work, and working her way back to normal.
-But she suffers from fatigue due to the remaining tumours, and the journey to her diagnosis has left her with unanswered questions.
+After a long recovery from her craniotomy, Emma is now back at work, but she suffers from fatigue due to the remaining tumours, and she has been left with unanswered questions.

 “A brain tumour diagnosis was the last thing I was expecting.
 I really did not see that coming.
 Looking back, I was so ill.
 I was trying to work and get on with normal things, but my headaches were so bad I was taking two Paracetamol AND two Ibuprofen every four hours, and that didn’t even touch the headaches – just dulled them enough so I could function.